reynier0611/alice_shift_notes/getting_trained_for_shifts.md

-# What do to to take remote QC or EPN/PDP shifts
+# What do to take remote QC or EPN/PDP shifts

 Before you can take shifts you need to:
 1. Take two online classes (one for QC shifts and one for EPN/PDP shifts)